CHECK OUT A

 BEING MICHELLE is an award-winning feature-length documentary film about a deaf woman with autism who survived incarceration and abuse and now uses her artwork to depict the trauma she survived and heal from her past.

-Click on Settings for Trailer with Audio Description
+Click on Teal Button for Trailer with Audio Description

 ACCESSIBILITY